Challenges Faced by Cam Newton: Obstacles and Turning Points

 Resilience and perseverance in the journey of Cam Newton.
 A timeline of obstacles and growth.

 Cam Newton is a former American football quarterback who played 11 seasons in the NFL, mainly for the Carolina Panthers.
-Known for his dual-threat abilities, he holds the NFL record for quarterback rushing touchdowns and ranks third in rushing yards.
-Newton won the Heisman Trophy and a national championship at Auburn before being drafted first overall by the Panthers in 2011.
-He holds numerous franchise records for Carolina, including passing yards and touchdowns.
+Known for his dual-threat capabilities, he holds the NFL record for quarterback rushing touchdowns and ranks third in rushing yards.
+Newton won the Heisman Trophy and the BCS National Championship with Auburn before being drafted first overall by the Panthers in 2011.
+He holds numerous franchise records for Carolina, including passing yards, passing touchdowns, and rushing touchdowns.

-In a Week 12 loss to the Miami Dolphins, Cam Newton was benched after completing 5 of 21 passes for 92 yards, two interceptions, and a 5.8 passer rating.
-His 23.8 completion percentage was the lowest for a quarterback with at least 20 attempts since Joey Harrington in 2004.
+In a Week 12 game, Newton had a 23.8 completion percentage, the lowest for a quarterback with at least 20 attempts since Joey Harrington in 2004.

 November 21, 2008: Arrested on Felony Charges